Japanese Title: Kumo no Mukou, Yakusoku no Basho

 The actors do a fine job, but the script is a little dull.
 Nice music.

-Recommendation: For fans of Voices of a Distant Star – if you didn’t like that, you won’t enjoy this.
-The Place Promised in Our Early Days lacks the engagement for easy recommendation.
+Recommendation: For fans of Voices of a Distant Star – if you didn’t love that, you won’t enjoy this.
+The Place Promised in Our Early Days lacks the engagement for recommendation.

 Awards: (hover mouse over each award to see descriptions; click award for more recipients)